nicole-dwenger/cdsvisual-imagesearch/README.md

 The following output will be saved in a directory called `/out`:

 - *{target_img}_embeddings.csv:*\
-  .csv file with filenames and cosine distances of k nearest images to the target image.
+  CSV file with filenames and cosine distances of k nearest images to the target image.

 - *{target_img}_embeddings_top3.png:*\
   Image with target image and 3 most similar images.